ANLP-group/ANLP_hw4/README.md

+## Note for TAs:
+This repo contains unstructured code of our project, due to the size limit, we can't upload the whole structured version with our model , pk.
+Check this drive here for full version:  https://drive.google.com/drive/folders/1-3THX-pVEawAfZ6tnf9PtnCAXWOUksLv?usp=sharing

+## More project detail:
-The files in the `comet/` directory were almost entirely adopted from the original implementaion https://github.com/atcbosselut/comet-commonsense.
+The files in the `comet/` directory were almost entirely adopted from the original implementation https://github.com/atcbosselut/comet-commonsense.

 To extract COMET commonsense features, first download the required files from [here](https://drive.google.com/file/d/1vNi4TViLKX_V_wGVXfhpvKimqMjhGBNX/view?usp=sharing).
 Keep the `atomic_pretrained_model.pickle` in `comet/pretrained_models/` and the other pickle file in `comet/data/atomic/processed/generation/`.
 Then you can extract commonesnse features for all the datasets using